layzyidiot/e-sw/setup-editor.md

     <img src="https://github.com/layzyidiot/e-sw/blob/main/images/AddProject1.png?raw=true" alt="Unity Hub" width="90%" height="90%" >
 </div>

----

-# FINAL NOTES

-Upon the project, you'll always be prompted with a window asking to update backends and API related stuff, **Always make sure to say no to these popups when opening <span style="color:red">Spite</span>.**
+Open the project.
+When doing so you'll always be prompted with a window asking to update backends and API related stuff, **Always make sure to say no to these popups when opening <span style="color:red">Spite</span>.**

+Then after opening the project, install [a fix](https://discord.com/channels/1227272001719111750/1227272002163965962/1274786972979695676) and drag it inside the Unity Window.

 ---